- Home

 - Eligibility / Reversal of ITC

-Whether input tax credit is admissible if the invoice/debit note is missing in Form GSTR-2A/2B or tax remain unpaid by the supplier ?
+Whether input tax credit is admissible if invoice/debit note does not appear in Form GSTR-2A/2B or tax is not paid by supplier ?

 Issue Favourable to Tax Payer ?:- yes